 With the spirit of community, the seminary has nurtured a climate of academic freedom and of freedomof inquiry.
 Insofar as possible, this climate should enable Grace School of Theology to solve its own problems, to the extent that they are peculiar to the nature of a Seminary, in an atmosphere of considered deliberation in which all interested parties can participate by means of legitimate representation.
 This is the purpose of the Student Life Policies.

-In these policies are foundas clearly defined as possible-the distribution of authority, the identificationof rights and responsibilities, the determination for accountability, the application of sanctions, and the mechanisms and guidelines for conflict resolution.
+In these policies are found--as clearly defined as possible--the distribution of authority, the identificationof rights and responsibilities, the determination for accountability, the application of sanctions, and the mechanisms and guidelines for conflict resolution.
 These policies are intended to stimulate intellectual and spiritual excellence in an atmosphere of freedom and to protect the integrity of the seminary community.

 Members of the seminary community share the same responsibilities of citizenship as other membersof the broader community.
 Students, faculty, and staff members are all subject to the same laws and ordinances.
 The Seminary does not stand between national, state, or local law enforcement agenciesand persons who break the law.
 Persons who break the law on the campus are subject to action bythese agencies and, when appropriate, to the Seminary’s internal discipline procedures.
 There will be no retroactive application of any changes in the Student life Policies.
-However, future change may supersede policies published herein.
+However, future changes may supersede policies published herein.
 Policies included herein apply to Grace School of Theology.

 Non-Discrimination Policy